 Art benefits me the most as it helps get rid of boredom in a routined life.
 After a long day at work, I would like to sit in front of my piano and play some simple music; coloring my “Secret Garden” book (never finished!).
 Immediately, it will bring me relief and I am in another world.

 4. How do you make art happen in your life?
 Art is easy.
-You can play some music on keyboard, do some drawing using iPad or cook with your creativity!
+You can play some music on the keyboard, do some drawing using an iPad, or cook with your creativity!

 Chalk art festival in Savannah, Georgia, United States.
 While I was pursuing my Master in Animation with Savannah College of Art and Design.
 We did the chalk art together.